brianhsu/Live2DForScala/README.md

 ### Won't Implemented Feature

 Some feature inside Cubism SDK for Native is dropped intended.
 Because I think these feature are not really useful for create a VTuber program.
+But pull requests are welecome.

 The following is the list of such features.